colebrookson/wsn-reproducibility/README.md

-# wsn-reproducibility
+# Reproducibility for *Self*, reproducibility for *All*

-Content for WSN 2023 workshop on reproducibility in R
+The content in this repository is for the workshop on reproducibility in R, given at the Western Society of Naturalists meeting, November 09, 2023.